Become a Holistic Health Counselor – Education & Licensure Guide

 Education for holistic health counselors can take many different paths.

-To practice as a mental health counselor, aspiring holistic health counselors must complete a master’s in counseling.
-Not only is a master’s necessary to provide quality patient care, and is also required for state licensing.
+A holistic health counselor must complete a master’s in counseling to practice as a mental health counselor.
+A master’s is necessary to provide quality patient care and is also required for state licensing.
 Holistic health counselors should look for programs that teach multiple counseling modalities or offer complementary education programs.

 Students should ensure that their counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Many states require that candidates complete a CACREP-accredited program to be eligible for licensing.

-Complementary skills, necessary for many holistic counselors, will require additional education.
-For example, massage school, a master’s in naturopathy, a doctorate in acupuncture, or a certificate in reiki, are all programs holistic counselors could complete.
+Many holistic counselors need complementary skills, which require additional education.
+For example, holistic counselors could complete massage school, a master’s in naturopathy, a doctorate in acupuncture, or a certificate in reiki.
 This additional education can take anywhere from a few months to a few years, depending on the level of education completed and the degree pursued.

 Supervised Hour Requirements for a Holistic Health Counselor

-All holistic health counselors who provide mental health services must complete several supervised work hours.
+All holistic health counselors who provide mental health services must complete a required number of supervised work hours.
 The number of hours required varies by state and can be anywhere from 1,500 on the low to 4,000 on the high end.

 For example, in Oregon, aspiring holistic health counselors providing mental health services must complete 2,400 hours of direct client contact work experience over the course of three years.